-Fig. C. If the subchondral bone of the dorsal base of the middle phalanx is not concentrically aligned with the head of the proximal phalanx, add small increments of tension under fluoroscopic control.
+Fig. C. If the subchondral bone of the dorsal base of the middle phalanx is not concentrically aligned with the head of the proximal phalanx, hold the device to prevent rotation on the bone pin and add small increments of tension.

-Fig. D. With concentric reduction, no further tension is required.
+Fig. D. When concentric reduction has been confirmed under flouroscopy, no further tension is required.
 Follow up with X-rays in a week or less.